-- 5. For groups that operate a facility, the Regulatory Division shall review: - a) the group's incorporation documents to ensure the group has the right under its by-laws to own or lease a facility which is available to the general public; - b) the facility ownership or lease documents to ensure the group has the responsibility and legal right to operate the facility; - c) the group's balance sheets and income statements for the past two years to ensure any fees charged to the public for the facility are not so prohibitive they will exclude members of the general public and to ensure the fees are charged on a cost-recovery basis and not for generating a profit; - d) the group's facility public admission procedures to ensure membership is not a requirement of public use, the hours of public use are reasonable and the hours of public use are advertised; and - e) a record of the public use of the facility to ensure the facility is available to the general public at least 50% of the time the facility is in operation (past two years for casino applicants and past one year for bingo applicants and applicants for raffles over \$100,000); or - f) the list of teams or participants that use the facility which represent a significant segment of the community. - 6.
-For groups that are applying as a governing body, the following information must be submitted: - a) by-laws that provide for the establishment of clubs at the district or local level to administer the sport's program; - b) a list of leagues, teams, and/or competitions the group is responsible for coordinating; - c) a set of rules and regulations for the group's sport; and - d) a list of programs and services the group provides.
+- b) approval of the proposed gaming licence; and - c) confirmation that the group's members or participants are registered students at the post-secondary institution. - 5.
+For groups that operate a facility, the Regulatory Division shall review: - a) the group's incorporation documents to ensure the group has the right under its by-laws to own or lease a facility which is available to the general public; - b) the facility ownership or lease documents to ensure the group has the responsibility and legal right to operate the facility; - c) the group's balance sheets and income statements for the past two years to ensure any fees charged to the public for the facility are not so prohibitive they will exclude members of the general public and to ensure the fees are charged on a cost-recovery basis and not for generating a profit; - the group's facility public admission procedures to ensure membership is not a requirement of public use, the hours of public use are reasonable and the hours of public use are advertised; and - e) a record of the public use of the facility to ensure the facility is available to the general public at least 50% of the time the facility is in operation (past two years for casino applicants and past one year for bingo applicants and applicants for raffles over \$100,000); or - f) the list of teams or participants that use the facility which represent a significant segment of the community. - 6.
+For groups that are applying as a governing body, the following information must be submitted: - a) by-laws that provide for the establishment of clubs at the district or local level to administer the sport's program; - b) a list of leagues, teams, and/or competitions the group is responsible for coordinating; - c) a set of rules and regulations for the group's sport; and d) a list of programs and services the group provides.